 Yucca, on the other hand, is native to the hot and arid regions of the Americas and the Caribbean.
 As such, one would expect that it prefers warm temperatures, and it does for the most part; however, it is tolerant of temperatures down to 10 F. (-12 C.) and can be planted in many climates.

 Although dracaena also has long pointed leaves, they tend to be more rigid than those of yucca.
 They are also darker green and, depending upon the cultivar, may even be multi-hued.
-Dracaena plant also usually, although not always, depending upon the cultivar, have multiple trunks and look much more like a real tree than that of yucca.
+Dracaena plants also usually, although not always, depending upon the cultivar, have multiple trunks and look much more like a real tree than that of yucca.

 There is, in fact, another similarity besides the pointed leaves between yucca and dracaena.
 Both plants can get fairly tall, but since dracaena is more of a houseplant, pruning and the choice of cultivar generally keep the plant’s size down to a more manageable height.